-The amount of federal expenditures for the United States Department of Environmental Protection loan represents the expenditures incurred under the loan during the year ended December 31, 2014.
+The amount of federal expenditures for the United States Department of Environmental Protection loans represents the expenditures incurred under the loans during the year ended December 31, 2015.
+The United States Department of Environmental Protection requires that the current year expenditures incurred under the loans be reported on the schedule rather than the beginning balance of the loans.